m66n/vue-fdn/README.md

 ## Add styles

-Create directory *src/styles* and into it copy *_settings.scss* from *node_modules/foundation-sites/scss/settings*.
-Tweak *_settings.scss* to your liking.
-In the same directory, create a new file, *style.scss* (or whatever name you prefer), and make it look like this:
+Create directory *src/styles*.
+Copy *node_modules/foundation-sites/scss/settings/_settings.scss* into this new directory and tweak it to your liking.
+In this same directory, create a new file, *style.scss*, and make it look like this:

 ``` scss
 @import 'settings';